GrinonBarrett/Taksidos/Core Rules/Creatures/Fradhar.md

 **Deeply Disturbing**: The fradhar gets a d4 bonus to counterspell checks made against another creature casting a spell.
 If that creature critically fails its counterspell check, it receives a level of exhaustion.

 **Wyrding**: The fradhar is capable of casting spells by wyrding.
-It knows the following spells (Arc Lightning, Burning Mote, Dragon's Breath, Exploding Sphere, Frostbite, Volt Switch,, Wicked Ray).
+It knows the following spells (Arc Lightning, Burning Mote, Dragon's Breath, Exploding Sphere, Frostbite, Volt Switch, and Wicked Ray).
 It gains a +3 bonus to the spellcheck of the first spell its casts during an encounter.